ephread/inkgd/docs/source/advanced/differences_between_api.rst

 ----------------------

-Since GDScript doesn't support static properties, any static property was moved into a singleton node called *__InkRuntime* which needs to be added to the root object current tree before starting the story.
+Since GDScript doesn't support static properties, any static property was moved into a singleton node called :doc:`/classes/class_inkruntime` which needs to be added to the root object current tree before starting the story.

 This singleton node is added to the AutoLoad list of your project automatically when the editor plugin is activated.
 If you don't want to use the plugin, the